raspberryl13/raspberryl13/README.md

 ## Community & Education
 - Passionate about using technology to improve my community.

-*Sláinte* to Lowell’s Irish, Khmer, and Cantonese heart—reach me at raspberryl13.github@neelix.aleeas.com for collabs!
+*Sláinte* to Lowell’s Irish, Khmer, and Cantonese heart—reach me at my [email](mailto:raspberryl13.github@neelix.aleeas.com) for collabs!

 <!---
 raspberryl13/raspberryl13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.